-I’m predominantly a Twitter user, so I’ll be polling on there for what books to read each month (our first read starting from April 1st), but I will post updates on my Facebook page, too, if I can remember.
+I’m predominantly a Twitter user, so I’ll be polling on there for what books to read each month (our first read started the April 1st), but I will post updates on my Facebook page, too, if I can remember.
 The hashtag we’ll be using is #ReadWomenSF because I couldn’t think of anything better and sometimes being literal is the best option.
 It kind of sounds like an order, too, which I quite like.
-We’ll do a Twitter discussion on the last Monday of every month (so April 30th for our first one) to chat about the book and whatnot.
+We’ll do a Twitter discussion on the last Monday of every month (barring any annoying scheduling conflicts) to chat about the book and whatnot.
 And I’ll write a review and post it on here, too.
 Bam!

 It’s a free-for-all Read Along, so you can read or not, skip a month or not, it’s totally up to you (I predict I’ll be reading alone some months, but that’s okay!
 I do all my reading alone anyhow).
 Just remember to use the hashtag or follow me (@gemtodd) so you can keep track of everything.

 (Amazon links in titles.
-I’ve tried to pick books where there are cheaper buying options.
-Also worth asking your local library if they have copies.)
+I always try to pick books where there are cheaper buying options but it’s not always doable.
+Always worth asking your local library if they have copies.)

 In a corporate-dominated spacefaring future, planetary missions must be approved and supplied by the Company.
 Exploratory teams are accompanied by Company-supplied security androids, for their own safety.